mbuchthal/project_week_one/README.md

-# Welcome to Project Week: One
+# Code Fellows Front-End DA - Project Week: One

-You are completing your first month in the Code Fellows Front-End Development Accelerator.
-Now it's time to exercise all the new things you have learned.

-### Here is the scenario:
+## Mark Buchthal, Brian Fink, Molly Kent, & Alina To

+### Description

-You are a 4 person team and the next project you are to deliver is the front-end prototype for a new app branding marketing site.
-The expectation is that you can deliver a fully functional, mobile first, and desktop RWD version of the provided comp.
+For our Project Week: One, we created a front-end prototype for a new app branding marketing site.
+We were given a comp for full desktop view, and created a fully-functional prototype following mobile-first approach, tailored for handheld mobile device, tablet, and desktop RWD views.

-Again, the design team came up short and there is no mobile comp, so please use your best judgement for how this will work, look and feel on a handheld mobile device and tablet.

-Think COMPONENT ARCHITECTURE!
-Think about breaking the UI up into it's smallest parts and building up from there.

-### Fork and build

-You know the drill, fork the repo and let it take on a life of it's own, you are on control of your own destiny!

-### Be agile

-It is HIGHLY suggested that you come up with a plan of attack.
-It's a four person team (2 pairs, no solo work!), so planning will help reduce the amount of over-lap work.
-Assign some responsibilities of things to be completed that can be addressed while others are addressing other needs of the project.

-QA IS ESSENTIAL!
-Make sure that all your work is being reviewed as your progress.
-Catch bugs early and solve problems before they get too big.
+Besides semantically correct HTML, we focused heavily on Sass architecture.
+We built smaller components, then built up surrounding pieces from there.
+As a four person team, we made a plan based on defining component pieces, then delegated responsibilities among the group.
+When we ran into overlap issues, we resolved them cooperatively.
+Along the way, we tested on mobile (Safari and Chrome), tablet (Safari), and desktop (Safari, Chrome, and Firefox).

+## From our initial assignment repo:
 ### The comp

 See the the `comps/` directory.
 Choose the one that you want to execute on and DO IT!